Fieberkontrolle bei Babys und Kindern

 Febrile seizures occur primarily in children between 6 months and 4 years of age.

-Common triggers: infections or, in rare cases, vaccine reactions.
-What matters is not the severity of the fever, but how quickly the temperature rises.
+Common triggers: infections or, in rare cases, vaccination reactions.
+The crucial factor is not the height of the fever, but how quickly the temperature rises.

 What to do in an emergency?

-1. Keep calm and don’t leave your child alone
+1. Stay calm and don't leave the child alone

-2. Lay the child flat on the floor and secure the area
+2. Lay child flat on the floor, secure the surroundings.

-3. If necessary, remove a layer of clothing, keep mouth and nose free
+3. If necessary, remove a layer of clothing, keeping your mouth and nose uncovered.

 4. Do not give anything to drink or eat (risk of suffocation)